Is Your Marketing Campaign an Invitation or an Interruption?

 In our constant pursuit to read about and find new opportunities to help clients effectively utilize social media marketing – specifically inbound marketing – we recently read an article and watched a slideshare on Inbound Marketing for Startups by Rand Fishkin, CEO of SEOMOZ which does a good job of framing up a good thought process in this area.
 Basically, inbound marketing is natural, organic word of mouth marketing, whereas other aggressive tactical advertising methods are what Rand calls “interruption marketing” – meaning they interrupt the natural flow of progress.

-As a contrasted example of interruption marketing online, have you ever tried searching a topic online only to find a website that creates 20 new pop-up windows (about completely unrelated products) blocking the one paragraph of barely useful information?
+As an example of interruption marketing online, have you ever tried searching a topic online only to find a website that creates 20 new pop-up windows (about completely unrelated products) blocking the one paragraph of barely useful information?
 That’s often the same site that won’t let you close the window without clicking a phrase like, “No, I don’t want to buy the most amazing product ever“.

 As we continue to share more thoughts around inbound marketing and how it can help businesses grow, consider some of the basics for businesses to improve in this area: